KariiemGamal/0dSSRF/README.md

 * -e: Perform common header injection.
 (From, User-Agent, Referer, etc.)
 * -a: Perform absolute URL injection.
 * -p: Perform parameter injection.
+* -k: Get more URLs by crawling with katana
 * -l: Specify the list of URLs to test.
 * -c: Specify your Burp Collaborator ID for callbacks.
 * -s: Set the rate of requests. (e.g., -s 10 for 10 requests per second)